brooklynDev/airborne/README.md

 ##Making requests

 Airborne uses `rest_client` to make the HTTP request, and supports all HTTP verbs.
-When creating a test, you can call any of the following methods: `get`, `post`, `put`, `patch`, `delete`.
+When creating a test, you can call any of the following methods: `get`, `post`, `put`, `patch`, `delete`, `head`.
 This will then give you access the following properties:

 * `response` - The HTTP response returned from the request
 * `headers` - A symbolized hash of the response headers returned by the request